-To cultivate and foster transparency and trust with all communities each RPD employee shall do the following when conducting pedestrian and vehicle stops or otherwise interacting with members of the public unless circumstances indicate it would be unsafe to do so:
+To cultivate and foster transparency and trust with all communities each Richmond Police Department member shall do the following when conducting pedestrian and vehicle stops or otherwise interacting with members of the public unless circumstances indicate it would be unsafe to do so:

-a.
-Be courteous and professional;

-b.
-Introduce him/herself to person (providing name and agency affiliation), and state the reason for the stop as soon as practicable unless providing this information will compromise officer or public safety, or a criminal investigation;

-C. Ensure that a detention is no longer than necessary to take appropriate action for the known or suspected offense and the RPD employee conveys the purpose of the reasonable delays;

-${\sf d}.$ Provide RPD member's name verbally when requested.
-RPD employees may also provide the information in writing or on a business card;
+- a) Be courteous and professional; - b) Introduce him/herself to person (providing name and agency affiliation), and state the reason for the stop as soon as practicable unless providing this information will compromise officer or public safety, or a criminal investigation; - c) Ensure that a detention is no longer than necessary to take appropriate action for the known or suspected offense and the Richmond Police Department member conveys the purpose of the reasonable delays; - d) Provide Richmond Police Department member's name verbally when requested.
+Richmond Police Department members may also provide the information in writing or on a business card;

-e.
-In addition to the above, officers should answer relevant questions the person may have if doing so will not compromise safety and/or the investigation.
+e) In addition to the above, officers should answer relevant questions the person may have if doing so will not compromise safety and/or the investigation.